 Is it any good?

-Families can talk about the film's themes of death, self-sacrafice and patriotism.
+Families can talk about Mission: Impossible's themes of death, self-sacrafice and patriotism.
 What level of each does each family member believe is appropriate?
 What would you give up -- how much would you place your life in peril -- for what you believe in?